dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/index.md

 }
 ```

-See [nullable reference types in the C# documentation](https://docs.microsoft.com/dotnet/csharp/whats-new/csharp-8#nullable-reference-types) for more details.
+See [Working with nullable reference types](xref:core/miscellaneous/nullable-reference-types) in the EF Core documentation for more details.

 ## Interception of database operations